tacotranslate/js-package/readme.md

 # TacoTranslate

-Automatically translate your React application in minutes with contextually aware AI.
-[Visit TacoTranslate.com](https://tacotranslate.com) for more information and to create an account for free!
+Take your React application to new markets automatically with AI-powered and contextually aware translations.
+[Visit TacoTranslate.com](https://tacotranslate.com) for more information, and to create an account for free!

 Zero additional dependencies!